 Reset Message to maintain the TLS connection.
-By default, Device Management Client uses default values of 90 for keepalive.
+Device Management Client uses the default value of 540 seconds for

-You can change this on the application side via
+You can change this on the application side using

-For example, with Device Management Client reference example, there are two recommended ways to define these parameters:
+For example, with the Device Management Client reference example, there are two recommended ways to define these parameters.

-As secondary options (which only work for Mbed OS), you can specify these parameters in the application
+Alternatively (works only for Mbed OS), you can specify these parameters in the application

-Note: Parameters should not be defined in both
+Note: Do not define the parameters in both

 mbed_app.json as this will result in duplicate definitions.